Stelae of Nahr el-Kalb: Colonial inscriptions

 The first colonial memorial is dedicated to Napoleon III's 1860–61 intervention in Lebanon.

 Two inscriptions (1919 and 1930) mark the Pursuit to Haritan, when the Allied forces took Damascus, Homs and Aleppo in October 1918 towards the end of World War I. The first inscription is dedicated to Harry Chauvel's Desert Mounted Corps, and the second to the Australian, New Zealand, Indian, and French contingents, as well as the Sharifian Army of Hussein bin Ali, Sharif of Mecca.

 In October 1918, an inscription was carved to mark the British and French occupation of Beirut and Tripoli, during the Occupied Enemy Territory Administration.

 The next inscription was left by French troops under General Gouraud, of the French Fourth Army, who took Damascus in July 1920 in the Battle of Maysalun.
 General Gouraud proclaimed the establishment of the State of Greater Lebanon on 1 September 1920.

 In 1942, the Allied forces "cut in the face of the cliff an inscription commemorating the freeing of Syria and the Lebanons" from Vichy France.

 Lebanese inscription

 In 1946, a monument was erected in celebration of the independence of Lebanon from France, which came in 1943.

-In 2000, Lebanese demonstrators, including supporters of ex-general and current politician Emile Lahoud, erected a monument to marking the departure of Israeli troops from Lebanon.
+In 2000, Lebanese demonstrators, including supporters of ex-general and current politician Emile Lahoud, erected a monument to mark the departure of Israeli troops from Lebanon.

 UNESCO Memory of the World

-In 2005, the stelae were accepted into the UNESCO Memory of the World initiative.
+In 2005, the stelae were accepted by UNESCO into the Memory of the World international register.
 The application stated that the stelae "sum up the entire history of Lebanon, from High Antiquity to the present, evoking clearly the successive advances of the Pharaonic, Assyro-Babylonian, Greek, Roman, Arab, French and British armies which braved all the obstacles surrounding this difficult and very steep crossing point to carve commemorative stelae on the rocks."

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the Nahr el-Kalb archaeological site to safeguard it from damage.